AlexandrSokolov/ansible_java_generators/README.md

 ### This project allows generating Java code for different layers

+  Note: to undo the code generation, run:

+  `git reset --hard && git clean -fd`

+  Description:

+  `git reset --hard` will undo both staged and unstaged changes.

+  `git clean -fd` removes all untracked files and directories, '-f' is force, '-d' is remove directories.

 ### Requirements

   To be able to generate code from any folder run once: